 With passing time, more and more homeowners are leaning towards incorporating environment-friendly features in their personal abodes.
-Here is a quick look at what you can do to help protect the environment while working on your home remodeling project.
+Here is a quick look at what you can do to help protect the environment while working on your home energy remodeling project.

 1. Get an energy audit done